Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 The admission procedure for selection will be as follows:

 A first round of selection based on the submitted material.
-Those who qualify are invited to the second round a second round, consisting of a musical presentation by the applicant, and interview.
+Those who qualify are invited to the second round, consisting of a musical presentation by the applicant, and interview.
 A workshop led by one of the NAIP faculty, where applicants can demonstrate their musical and communication skills, may also be held as a part of the second round.
 Interviews and workshops will be in English.

 Opnað fyrir umsóknir